TheR16H/folio/README.md

 Find me on [Github!](https://github.com/TheR16H) for any support or to see any of my other works.

 ## Acknowledgements
-Special thanks too everyone who along the way it would not have been possible without them. <b>I can't name everyone</b> but here's a select few!
+Special thanks too everyone who along the way it would not have been possible without them. <u><b>I can't name everyone</b></u> but here's a select few!
-- [Mr. Jung](https://github.com/juhuyoon) for being a <b>phenomenal</b> instructor and motivator.
+- [Mr. Jung](https://github.com/juhuyoon) - for being a <b>phenomenal</b> instructor and motivator.
-- [Samuel](https://github.com/swlodawski) helped with staying focused and is a good ally.
+- [Samuel](https://github.com/swlodawski) - helped with staying focused and is a good friend.
-- [Micah](https://github.com/Kalink52) Always open for helping figuring out problems and debugging.
+- [Micah](https://github.com/Kalink52) - Always open for helping figuring out problems and debugging regaining focus.

 ## References
 - [Source](https://github.com/TheR16H)